1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

   This is actually a quite handy solution if you're using a RPi as you can set everything up in a dedicated case.
 I'll probably do that as well, just for the pure comfort of not having to take care about switching the smartphone on and off as the display is powered by the RPi.
 I just didn't want to spend money again when trying Klipper initially, that's why I used an old smartphone in first place.

 ## Pressure Advance
 By using Klipper you can take advantage of using a feature called "Pressure Advance".
-Please refer to the [official documentation](https://www.klipper3d.org/Pressure_Advance.html) about how to calibrate and use it.
+Please refer to the official documentation of [Pressure Advance](https://www.klipper3d.org/Pressure_Advance.html) about how to calibrate and use it.

-## Input Shaping
+## Resonance Compensation: Input Shaping
-By using Klipper you can take advantage of using resonance compensation and a feature called "Input Shaping".
+By using Klipper you can take advantage of using Resonance Compensation and a feature called "Input Shaping".
 You can either calibrate it manually or by using additional hardware like ADXL345 acceleration sensors.
-Please refer to the [official documentation](https://www.klipper3d.org/Resonance_Compensation.html#resonance-compensation) about how to calibrate and use it.
+Please refer to the official documentation of [Resonance Compensation](https://www.klipper3d.org/Resonance_Compensation.html#resonance-compensation) about how to calibrate and use it.

-## Macros
-(...)